-The workshop runs from July 9 through 14 and consists of a Sunday afternoon reception, five weekday classes from 9:30 am to 12:30 pm, a lunch break, and afternoon lectures.
+The workshop runs from July 9 through 14 and consists of Sunday panels and a reception, five weekday classes from 9:30 am to 12:30 pm, a lunch break, and afternoon lectures.
 For those who apply by June 2, 2017, the workshop costs $849, plus HST.
 The fee for those applying after June 2 is $919, plus HST.
 Some scholarships are available to applicants with limited income.

 you want to learn to write short stories, novels, poetry, memoir, creative non-fiction, Y/A (young adult) or children’s literature

 you’re already working on a book but would like to improve your writing with feedback from established writers and your peers

 you’d like to know how to find someone to publish your work